Beyond the Upper Margin. Chapter I

 Photography, wood, metal wire, plants, chipboard panels, crayons, dry pastels, spray paint, 2026

-This project focuses on the conditions under which a sense of freedom can emerge within the city, as dominant regimes of visibility and control begin to loosen.
-We are drawn to zones that allow for distance from patriarchal norms and political directives—spaces where one can simply be, regardless of origin, gender, or status.
+This project traces how a sense of freedom emerges within the city as regimes of visibility and control begin to loosen.
+Set in Tbilisi, a city marked by strong patriarchal structures and ongoing social shifts, the project focuses on areas that allow for distance from dominant norms and political directives—spaces where one can simply be, regardless of origin, gender, or status.

-Such a space is found in the unofficial part of Mtatsminda Park in Tbilisi: a liminal area between the city below and the "official" amusement park above.
-At once close and hidden, difficult to access and therefore loosely regulated, this place becomes a site where different groups coexist, shaping a distinct social landscape—one in which the park itself takes part as an active agent.
+Such a space is found on a slope of Mount Mtatsminda, a liminal area between the city below and the regulated amusement park above.
+At once close and hidden, difficult to access and therefore loosely regulated, this urban forest becomes a sanctuary where groups that might otherwise clash or feel unsafe can coexist.
+It forms a distinct social landscape in which the park itself actively shapes relations between people and the environment.

-Through photographing people, terrain, and traces of mutual influence between the human and the natural, we observe how presences within this landscape form identities and ways of being together.
+The work is built through shifts in distance: moving close to bodies and situations, stepping back, and returning repeatedly to the same locations.
+This process follows how the space changes over time and how different forms of presence emerge within it.
+Through photographing people, terrain, and traces of mutual influence between the human and the natural, we observe how presences within this shifting landscape form identities and ways of being together.

 In collaboration with Vladimir Seleznev

-This project focuses on the conditions under which a sense of freedom can emerge within the city, as dominant regimes of visibility and control begin to loosen.
-We are drawn to zones that allow for distance from patriarchal norms and political directives—spaces where one can simply be, regardless of origin, gender, or status.
+Beyond the Upper Margin traces how a sense of freedom emerges within the city as regimes of visibility and control begin to loosen.
+Set in Tbilisi, a city marked by strong patriarchal structures and ongoing social shifts, the project focuses on areas that allow for distance from dominant norms and political directives—spaces where one can simply be, regardless of origin, gender, or status.

-Such a space is found in the unofficial part of Mtatsminda Park in Tbilisi: a liminal area between the city below and the "official" amusement park above.
-At once close and hidden, difficult to access and therefore loosely regulated, this place becomes a site where different groups coexist, shaping a distinct social landscape—one in which the park itself takes part as an active agent.
+Such a space is found on a slope of Mount Mtatsminda, a liminal area between the city below and the regulated amusement park above.
+At once close and hidden, difficult to access and therefore loosely regulated, this urban forest becomes a sanctuary where groups that might otherwise clash or feel unsafe can coexist.
+It forms a distinct social landscape in which the park itself actively shapes relations between people and the environment.

-Through photographing people, terrain, and traces of mutual influence between the human and the natural, we observe how presences within this landscape form identities and ways of being together.
+The work is built through shifts in distance: moving close to bodies and situations, stepping back, and returning repeatedly to the same locations.
+This process follows how the space changes over time and how different forms of presence emerge within it.
+Through photographing people, terrain, and traces of mutual influence between the human and the natural, we observe how presences within this shifting landscape form identities and ways of being together.

 In collaboration with Vladimir Seleznev